-Alex, The Leukodystrophy Charity (Alex TLC) provides invaluable support and information to people affected by a genetic leukodystrophy.
+Alex, The Leukodystrophy Charity (Alex TLC) provides invaluable support and information to people affected by leukodystrophy.

 Established in 2004 as ALD Life, we are an internationally recognised centre of excellence for those affected by adrenoleukodystrophy (ALD) and adrenomyeloneuropathy (AMN).

-There are around 50 different known types of leukodystrophy, including some so rare they only affect one or two individuals.
-The charity changed its name in 2019 to become the only charity in the UK that provides support for all those with a genetic leukodystrophy.
+There are more than 100 different known types of leukodystrophy, including some so rare they only affect one or two individuals.
+The charity changed its name in 2019 to become the only charity in the UK that provides support for all those with leukodystrophy.

 Alex, The Leukodystrophy Charity, or Alex TLC, was set up by Sara Hunt, a single mum of two sons diagnosed with adrenoleukodystrophy (ALD), the most common of the leukodystrophies, in 2001.
 Following this most devastating of diagnoses, Sara decided that the only way to deal with her family’s new situation, was to be as positive as possible and do everything in her power to save her boys.
 Determined not to let ALD defeat their sense of family, she spent the next 12 years making the best of their new “normal”.